- Explore this Career

 - Other Nursing Options

-Beginning April 1, 2010, the Nursing Entrance Test (NET) will be replaced with The Test of Essential Academic Skills (TEAS V).
-The exam is designed to assess a student’s aptitude for success in the Nursing program.
+The Test of Essential Academic Skills (TEAS V) is designed to assess a student’s aptitude for success in the Nursing program.
 In order to apply to the Associate Degree Nursing program, a student must achieve a TEAS V composite score of 58.7 percent and a reading comprehension score of 69 percent.
-The TEAS score is not included in the calculation of points for admission.
+The TEAS V score is not included in the calculation of points for admission.

-What is the Test of Essential Academic Skills (TEAS)?
+What is the Test of Essential Academic Skills (TEAS V)?

 The MATH subtest covers whole numbers, metric conversion, fractions and decimals, algebraic equations, percentages, and ratio/proportion.
 READING covers paragraph comprehension, passage comprehension, and inferences/conclusions.
 The ENGLISH subtest measures knowledge of punctuation, grammar, sentence structure, contextual words, and spelling.
 The SCIENCE portion of the exam covers science reasoning, science knowledge, biology, chemistry, anatomy and physiology, basic physical principles, and general science.

-TEAS is a 190-item, computerized, four-option, multiple-choice assessment.
+TEAS V is a 190-item, computerized, four-option, multiple-choice assessment.

 |Content Area||Number of Test Questions||Amount of Time Allotted|